ishwarc404/Hackwell_48hr_Hackathon/README.md

  - Step 4: Add a unit mapper in case the representation is different (pcv -> %)
  - Step 5: Provide user with multiple options to select unit where the algorithm is not so sure
- - Step 6: Add a keyword map, and try to figure out the units requirement of the ones which which could not be identifies
+ - Step 6: Add a keyword map, and try to figure out the units requirement of the ones which which could not be identifies -Step 7: Clean up the index numbering and identify sublevels
- - Step 7: We need to now include some form of NLP so that we can distinguished some of the instructions
+ - Step Uknown: We need to now include some form of NLP so that we can distinguished some of the instructions

 ### To do